Robert Taylor (Australian actor)

 Robert John Taylor (born 1963) is an Australian actor who has appeared in many films and television series in Australia, the United Kingdom, and the United States.
 On television, he is known for playing the lead role of Walt Longmire in the A&E/Netflix television series Longmire.
-His film credits include Agent Jones in The Matrix (1999), and also had roles in Vertical Limit (2000) and The Meg (2018).
+His film credits include The Matrix (1999), in which he played Agent Jones, Vertical Limit (2000) and The Meg (2018).

 Early life and education

 Robert Taylor was born in 1963 in Melbourne, Australia.
 His parents separated when he was nine, and he moved to a mining town in Western Australia to live with his aunt and uncle.

 He attended university three times.
 He worked as a miner when he was a teenager.

 At age 21, Taylor went to work on an oil rig in the Indian Ocean.
 His ship collided with another and sank off the west coast of Australia, but he and two crew mates escaped on a lifeboat.
 Taylor suffered a broken arm and ribs.

 While recovering in hospital, he saw an advertisement for auditions for drama school in Perth, at the Western Australian Academy of Performing Arts (WAAPA), which he joined after a successful audition at the age of 24.